notagoodidea/todos/README.md

 ## Collection
 The links may point to folder in this repo or to external repos.

 *I will add the programs that I way meet in the wild.
-If you do not want your program listed here, contact me/open an issue/edit the `README`*.
+If you do not want your program listed here, contact me/open an issue/edit the `README`*. :warning:

 ### Pratical, real world, production ready
 :warning: *If you add an program for which you are not the author, give credit where it is due and correctly link to the main author(s).*